wilkster/SnipShape/Readme.md

 # SnipShape Screen Capture and Annotation Tool

-AutoHotkey alternate to Windows Snipping Tool with additional features Creates Gui of Snip that can be manipulated onscreen
+AutoHotkey alternate to Windows Snipping Tool with additional features Creates Gui of Snip that can be manipulated onscreen with shapes and annotation tools added to it.

 ## Credits